 At the heart of Nick’s personal style are creativity, humor, and a belief in the importance of good manners and the value of hard work.
 His accomplishments are many and varied:

 He can build his own watch.
 An avid watch collector, Nick jumped at the chance to assemble his own watch at the Maurice Lacroix factory in Switzerland.

-Nick lives with his wife of 34 years, Nanci, and their cats, Luca and Luigi.
-He spends what little free time he has at their home in Southern California, cooking for Nanci, indulging his love of tailored clothing and, with his Italian passion for storytelling, writing short stories.
+Nick lives with his wife of 38 years, Nanci, and their cats, Luca and Luigi.
+He spends what little free time he has at their home in Southern California, cooking for Nanci, indulging his love of tailored clothing and, with his Italian passion for storytelling, and writing short stories.

-Today, 22 years after his arrival on the national television scene with his first cooking show, Nick continues to approach his work as an old-fashioned artisan—one who is in love with his craft and who is passionate about helping people rediscover the simple joys of good food.
+Today, 28 years after his arrival on the national television scene with his first cooking show, Nick continues to approach his work as an old-fashioned artisan—one who is in love with his craft and who is passionate about helping people rediscover the simple joys of good food.